 Reports suggested that the number of North Koreans living illegally in northeastern China declined in recent years.
-During the year reports suggested increased government-approved travel to China, particularly for short-term work.
+News reports in August said that Chinese authorities installed additional miles of barbed-wire fencing along the Tumen River that divides China from North Korea, making it more difficult for North Koreans to cross into China.